-Cranberry Sauce has been part of the holiday table as far as I can remember.
-The tart scarlet balls cooked down into a fragrant puckering sauce that compliments any turkey dinner.
-Cranberry Sauce recipes can vary depending upon what is added to the blend.
-Some people prefer their sauce straight with no additions, while others like to get creative, like me and whip up something slightly adventurous.
-Just don’t be one of those who prefers cranberry sauce from a can with the ring indentations -yikes!
+Cranberry Sauce, the tart scarlet fruit cooked down into a fragrant puree, compliments any turkey, goose or ham dinner.
+The sauce can vary depending upon what is added to the berries during cooking.
+Some, prefer their sauce straight with no additions, while others, like me, prefer to get creative, and whip up something slightly adventurous.

 Cranberry Sauce is a simple preparation, even if you add a few ingredients to spruce it up.
-This year I decided to go with essence of orange and add tangerine and a little Cointreau for an adult-like flavor.
+This year I decided to go with essence of sweet citrus and add tangerine, and a little Cointreau for an adult-like flavor.
 The combination of cranberries and oranges go nicely together because the citrus mellows out the tangy cranberry taste.

 3 cups cranberries